sassoftware/sas-sdk-for-iOS-examples/docs/GettingStarted_Personalize.md

 # Getting Started: Personalize the [SAS Mobile BI App](https://itunes.apple.com/us/app/sas-mobile-bi/id511030524?mt=8)

 The first step many users want to take is to personalize the existing SAS Mobile BI app by building a mobile app that uses their app name and icon.
+If you create a personalized app based on the [SASKitCustomApp example](https://github.com/sassoftware/sas-sdk-for-iOS-examples/tree/master/SASKitCustomApp), you can create an Xcode project with the app name you desire.
+"SASKitCustomApp" is the default app name for this sample.

 ## Simply add your icon to the Xcode project: